TomasHogger/AES-encrypted-file-store/README.md

 ## Some info

-- **WARNING!** This app is not safe for public use; it is intended for personal use on the computer where you run it. * *DO NOT** open the app's port to the local or public network!
+- **WARNING!** This app is not safe for public use; it is intended for personal use on the computer where you run it.
+  **DO NOT** open the app's port to the local or public network!
-- **WARNING!** Do not delete the `Meta/key` file; it's the main key of the app.
+- **WARNING!
+DO NOT** delete the `Meta/key` file; it's the main key of the app.
 If you lose it, you cannot decrypt files!
 - The application starts on port 8000.
 - All magic constants are stored in `constants.py`.